khuedoan/nixie/README.md

     "first machine in the data center" problem: in bare-metal setups with persistent PXE servers, you would otherwise need to automate the installation of the PXE server itself.
-[^2]: Using the provided examples with a warm cache.
-Factors that affect the
+[^2]: Using the provided examples with a warm cache on a 1 Gbps network.
-    speed include whether the configuration has been cached in the Nix store, the size of the NixOS configuration, the network speed, etc.
+    Factors that affect the speed include whether the configuration has been cached in the Nix store, the size of the NixOS configuration, the network speed, etc.

 ## Usage